jyoeymama/jyoeymama/README.md

 - 👋 Hi, I’m @jyoeymama
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML and CSS and Javascript and apparently php
+- 🌱 I’m currently learning HTML, CSS, As well as a bit of Javascript php.
+I also know a tiny bit of java
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me jyomama28@gmail.com
 - ⚡ Fun fact: i love 6b6t minecraft (shoutout to 15gg_, Love that guy, Go check him out!)